newchuyalong/libgdx-learning/Gdx-freetype.md

 In case you don't have it anymore, download the latest [nightly build](http://libgdx.badlogicgames.com/nightlies/).

 Open _libgdx-nightly-latest.zip/extensions/gdx-freetype_ and do the following:
-  * extract gdx-freetype.jar and gdx-freetype-natives.jar to your core project's libs folder
+  * extract gdx-freetype.jar to your core project's libs folder
   * link gdx-freetype.jar to your core, android and desktop project
+  * extract gdx-freetype-natives.jar to your desktop project's libs folder
   * link gdx-freetype-natives.jar to your desktop project
   * copy armeabi/libgdx-freetype.so to your android project's libs/armeabi folder
   * copy armeabi-v7a/libgdx-freetype.so to your android project's libs/armeabi-v7a folder